deb-control

 Multi-Arch: no|same|foreign|allowed

-which case adding the field with an explicit no value is
+case adding the field with an explicit no value is generally

-same This package is co-installable with itself, but it must
+This package is co-installable with itself, but it must not be

-not be used to satisfy the dependency of any package of a
+used to satisfy the dependency of any package of a different

 foreign